headwindz/headwindz.run/articles/The software developer's life manual.md

 ## Being professional

 - A professional is someone who takes their responsibilities and career seriously and is willing to make the tough choices that have to be made - often at their own expense - for the purpose of doing what they know is right.
-Set a high bar and stick to it, don't compromise for the shorcut.
+Set a high bar and stick to it, don't compromise for the shortcut.
 - A real professional has high-quality standards for all areas of his or her work, because a professional knows that 'how you do anything is how you do everything.
 - Find your gaps: anything you're doing repeatedly is worth a thorough examination to see if there's something you don't know that, if you did, might increase your efficiency.